Information about taking part in the survey

-Every year, we invite the British public to share their views on a range of topics such as health, work, welfare and how the country is run.
+Every year, we invite the British public to share their views on a range of topics such as work, equalities, welfare, health and how the country is run.

 Households are randomly selected from across England, Scotland and Wales to take part in the study.
 This way we are able to get a truly unbiased picture of attitudes in Britain.

 If your household has been selected to take part, you will receive an invitation letter in the post.
-In 2020, up to two members of your household can take part by completing our online survey.
+In 2022, up to two members of your household can take part by completing our online survey.
 Please click on the survey link below and enter the unique access code printed on your letter: